Something Wild (1986 film): Home media

 Something Wild was released on VHS by HBO Video on July 15, 1987.
 The film was released on DVD by MGM on June 5, 2001, presented in its original 1.85:1 widescreen aspect ratio.
 The only special feature was the original theatrical trailer.

 On May 10, 2011, Something Wild was released by The Criterion Collection on DVD and Blu-ray.
 The Blu-ray has a new, restored high-definition digital transfer, supervised by director of photography Tak Fujimoto and approved by director Jonathan Demme.
 It also features new video interviews with Demme and writer E. Max Frye, the original theatrical trailer, and a special booklet featuring an essay by film critic David Thompson.

 Soundtrack

 The film's soundtrack was released on LP and CD, featuring only 10 of the 49 tracks in the title credits.
-Notable omissions from the CD were the school reunion songs performed by The Feelies (including "Fame" and "I'm a Believer"), and The Troggs' "Wild Thing" (which gave the film its title and which was sung in the convertible scene).
+Notable omissions from the CD were the school reunion songs performed by The Feelies (including "Fame", "Before the Next Teardrop Falls" and "I'm a Believer"), and The Troggs' "Wild Thing" (which gave the film its title and which was sung in the convertible scene).